p-adic L-functions for unitary groups: Measures and restrictions

 One obtains a measure normalized at $S$ from an unnormalized measure by multiplying by the appropriate product of local Euler factors at $S$.
 We write $D^?(\chi)$ for $? = S$ or empty if we haven't specified whether or not $dEis$ is taken to be normalized.

 Definition \ref{axiomeis} makes no mention of whether or not the measure $dEis$ contains a shift.
-The Eisenstein measure whose construction is recalled in section \ref{existence-Eisenstein} comes with a shift that will be specified in Corollary \ref{eismeasureG3}.
+The Eisenstein measure whose construction is recalled in Section \ref{existence-Eisenstein} comes with a shift that will be specified in Corollary \ref{eismeasureG3}.

-We choose $f(\chi, c)$ meeting the conditions of Definition \ref{axiomeis} in Sections \ref{unrameuler} (local choices for $v\nin S$), \ref{nonarchchoices-section} (local choices for $v\in S$), \ref{archimedeanchoices} (local choices for archimedean places) and \ref{pchoices-section} (local choices for $v\divides p$).
+In previous sections we have chosen $f(\chi, c)$ meeting the conditions of Definition \ref{axiomeis} in Sections \ref{unrameuler} (local choices for $v\nin S$), \ref{nonarchchoices-section} (local choices for $v\in S$), \ref{archimedeanchoices} (local choices for archimedean places) and \ref{pchoices-section} (local choices for $v\divides p$).
 Note that the choices at $p$ and $\infty$ depend on the signature of the unitary group $G_1$.
-The existence of the Eisenstein measure itself is proved in \cite{apptoSHL, EDiffOps}; see Theorem \ref{eismeasure-thm} below.
+The existence of the Eisenstein measure itself that corresponds to these choices is proved in \cite{apptoSHL, EDiffOps}; see Theorem \ref{eismeasure-thm} below.

 In the applications, the integrals of elements of $Y_H^{class}$ against $dEis$ suffice to determine $dEis$ completely.
 We write

 Then the last condition of Definition \ref{axiomeis} can be rewritten

 where $D(\kappa,m,\chi_u)$ is as defined in Corollary \ref{pluridecomp}.